In the guide

 Where can I ride my vehicle?

 Vehicles, including quad bikes and motorcycles, ridden on the road must be 'type approved' (which means compliant with construction regulations for use on the road), have road tax and, if the vehicle is over three years old, have a valid MOT.
-They must also have lights, brakes and an exhaust that meet the legal requirements, and must also carry a registration plate.
+They must also have lights, brakes and an exhaust that meet the legal requirements and have front and rear number plates.

 Most mini motos, quad bikes and other off-road vehicles cannot legally be ridden on the road, nor can they be used on pavements, footpaths, cycle paths, on parkland, common land or wasteland.
 They can only be ridden legally on dedicated sites or private land (with the permission of the landowner).